Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Abstract

 \section{Abstract}

-This study presents a computational framework for optimizing undulatory swimming profiles using a combination of design-by-morphing and Bayesian optimization strategies.
-The body deformation is expressed as a linear combination of five baseline bio-inspired profiles, including two unconventional shapes to enhance diversity in the design space.
-The optimization objective is to maximize propulsive efficiency over a wide range of frequency-wavelength combinations. {The Arbitrary Lagrangian--Eulerian formulation is employed to simulate the unsteady flow around two-dimensional undulating swimmers.} The optimized profile achieves a significantly improved efficiency of 82.4\%, while the second- and third-best profiles achieve efficiencies of 51.8\% and 42.8\%, respectively, outperforming the benchmark anguilliform and carangiform profiles by leveraging advantageous surface stress distributions and effective energy recovery mechanisms.
-A detailed force decomposition reveals that the optimal swimmer minimizes resistive drag and maximizes constructive work contributions, particularly in the anterior and posterior body regions.
-Spatial and temporal work decomposition indicates a strategic redistribution of input and recovered energy, enhancing performance while reducing energetic cost.
-The wake topology associated with the optimized swimmer exhibits organized and coherent vortex structures, reflecting superior fluid-structure interaction characteristics compared to conventional profiles.
+Nature has always inspired scientists and engineers to understand the underlying mechanism leading to optimal design in bio-inspired dynamics.
+This study presents a computational framework for optimizing undulatory swimming profiles using a combination of Design-by-Morphing and Bayesian optimization strategies.
+The swimming profile are expressed by \textit{morphing} five baseline bio-inspired profiles using Design-by-Morphing to create an exploratory design space.
+The optimization objective is to find the optimal swimming profile, wavelength and undulation frequency to maximize propulsive efficiency. {Arbitrary Lagrangian--Eulerian formulation is employed to simulate the unsteady flow around two-dimensional undulating swimmers.} \ed{The optimized swimming profiles demonstrate a marked improvement in propulsive efficiency relative to the reference anguilliform and carangiform modes.
+The best-performing optimized cases achieve peak efficiencies in the range of 49\%--57\% over a broad range of kinematic conditions, representing an overall enhancement of 16\%--35\% compared to reference anguilliform and carangiform modes.
+The improved performance is attributed to favorable surface stress distributions and enhanced energy recovery mechanisms.} A detailed force decomposition reveals that the optimal swimmer minimizes resistive drag and maximizes constructive work contributions, particularly in the anterior and posterior body regions.
+Spatial and temporal work decomposition indicates a strategic redistribution of input and recovered energy, enhancing performance while reducing energetic cost relative to propulsive force.
 These findings demonstrate that morphing-based parametric design, when guided by surrogate-assisted optimization, offers a powerful framework for discovering energetically efficient swimming gaits, with significant implications for the design of autonomous underwater propulsion systems and the broader field of bio-inspired locomotion.